andrew-r-perkins/SpamChecker/README.md

 # Ham / Spam Checker

-A spam classifier that runs three machine-learning models side-by-side and scores emails in real time.
+AI spam classifier that runs three machine-learning models side-by-side and scores emails in real time.
 Paste any message and watch TF-IDF, mBERT, and DistilBERT give their verdicts simultaneously.